CoboGlobal/cobo-waas2-go-sdk/docs/CryptoAddress.md

 ### NewCryptoAddress

-`func NewCryptoAddress(tokenId string, addressId string, address string, ) *CryptoAddress`
+`func NewCryptoAddress(tokenId string, cryptoAddressId string, address string, ) *CryptoAddress`

 NewCryptoAddress instantiates a new CryptoAddress object This constructor will assign default values to properties that have it defined,